 - Sea salt and freshly ground pepper

-- 10 ounces spinach, stems removed and coarsely chopped, or chard
+- 10 ounces spinach or chard, stems removed and coarsely chopped

 - Heat a large pot over medium high heat.
-Add the oil then add onions, celery, garlic, zucchini, and the bay leaf into the pot Sauté for 2 minutes, Season with salt and pepper to taste.
-Sauté for 3-5 more minutes, stirring frequently.
+Add the coconut oil then add onions, celery, garlic, zucchini and the bay leaf into the pot.
+Sauté for two minutes, and season with salt and pepper to taste.
+Sauté for three to five more minutes, stirring frequently.

-- Next add the white beans, garbanzo beans, and chicken broth to the pot.
+- Add the white beans, garbanzo beans and chicken broth to the pot.
 Cover and bring to a boil.

-- Add green beans and cook for 8 minutes, (until just tender).
-Stir in spinach to wilt, about 1 minute.
+- Add green beans and cook for eight minutes, until just tender.
+Stir in spinach to wilt, about one minute.
 Stir in cheese if desired and serve in soup bowls.
 Top each serving with basil (or parsley).

 Spinach-Basil Green Minestrone Cooking Tips